-Our favorite was in Sagone, which was a winding-road drive, down the mountain from we were staying.
-I had asked about visiting other parts of the island, since friends had given me a few places I might like to go while in Corsica.
-But since distances are far – due to those pesky winding roads (which made me a little quesy) – and places get jam-packed in the summer months, due to the southern migration of French (and other) tourists, we stuck with our lovely little beach, which was reliably an excellent place to while away the afternoons.
+Our favorite was in Sagone, which was a winding road drive, down the mountain from we were staying.
+I had asked about visiting other parts of the island since friends had given me a few places I might like to go while in Corsica.
+But since distances are far – due to those pesky winding roads (which made me a little queasy) – and places get jam-packed in the summer months, due to the southern migration of French (and other) tourists, we stuck with our lovely little beach, which was reliably an excellent place to while away the afternoons.
 (And who wants to spend their vacation trapped in a rental car, with an uneasy tummy, when you could be sitting on the beach?)

 Fortunately there was a restaurant nestled right up against the sands, so we didn’t have to drive anywhere to have lunch.
 Or even get dressed.
 So we became good customers, eating there four times during the week, each time having the same thing.